CCheung96/software-tech-demo/docs/comp1010/transition_to_java.md

 {% include youtube.html id="VAd5qs46z8c" %}

-# How do programs run in Java (compared to Processing)
+## How Do Programs Run in Java?

-[Remind yourself how processing ran](../comp1000/transition-to-processing) programs if you need to refresh your memory.
+[Remind yourself how processing ran]({{ site.baseurl }}/comp1000/transition-to-processing) programs if you need to refresh your memory.

 In Java, you must perform _two_ steps yourself to get your program to run: